GoogleCloudPlatform/anthos-samples/anthos-bm-openstack-terraform/docs/install_openstack_on_gce.md

     --allow tcp:443
 ```

-1.7) SSH into the VM and install KVM
+1.7) SSH into the VM and install KVM.
 ```sh
 # SSH into the GCE instance
 gcloud compute ssh openstack-1 --zone ${ZONE}